Rapptz/discord.py/docs/api.rst

     Called when messages are bulk deleted.
 If none of the messages deleted are found in the internal message cache, then this event will not be called.
-    If some individual messages are not found in the internal message cache, the event will still be called, but the messages will not be included in the messages list.
-Messages will not be in cache if the message is too old or the client is participating in high traffic guilds.
+    If individual messages were not found in the internal message cache, this event will still be called, but the messages not found will not be included in the messages list.
+Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.
     To fix this, increase the ``max_messages`` option of :class:`Client`.

-    :param messages: A List[:class:`Message`] of the deleted messages.
+    :param messages: A :class:`list` of :class:`Message` that have been deleted.

 .. function:: on_raw_message_delete(payload)